vict-shevchenko/reactive-mobx-form/README.md

 });
 ```

-`setAttributeFormatter` property should be a function, that accepts 1 parmenter field name, processes and returns it.
+`setAttributeFormatter` property should be a function, that accepts 1 paramenter field name, processes and returns it.
 In this example if we had a field name like 'user.name' it will be 'user name' in error message.

 ### Change custom attribute names per form instance
 Here we will benefit from other optional parameter to `reactiveMobxForm` creation function called `validator` .In place where you initialize form